 Throttling when running an Office 365 migration

-When running your Office 365 migration you may get an error indicating the status code 429 Too Many Requests.
+When running your Office 365 migration you may get an error indicating the status code 429 Too Many Requests or 503 Service Unavailable.

-This error does not indicate that your migration has been stopped, it serves to notify you that your tenant is under a lot of pressure and therefore it cannot handle the amount of requests required at the moment.
+These errors do not indicate that your migration has been stopped, they serve to notify you that your tenant is under a lot of pressure and therefore it cannot handle the amount of requests required at the moment.
 You need to wait, as ShareGate Desktop will retry the procedure until the server is ready to handle the amount of requests required to proceed with the migration.
-You can cancel the procedure at any time if you prefer to attempt the migration at another time.
+You can cancel the procedure at any moment if you prefer to attempt the migration at another time.